 Applications are not taken on a rolling admission.
-Applications for specific cohorts open approximately 11-12 months before the start dates.
+Applications for specific cohorts open approximately eight months before the start dates.
 Your application will be accepted for a specific cohort and start date only, applying does not make you eligible for both cohorts.
-Application deadlines are typically seven months before the start date to allow for candidate selection and credentialing.
+Application deadlines are typically five months before the start date to allow for candidate selection and credentialing.
 Specific dates will be posted on the website.
 If you are not selected for a specific cohort, we do consider reapplications.
 If you would like to reapply, please update your online submission and make sure the program manager knows.

-Application deadlines are typically at least seven months before the cohort start dates to allow for credentialing.
+Application deadlines are typically five months before the cohort start dates to allow for credentialing.
 You must provide your licensure exam results at least 60 days before your start date, so if you are only graduating 2 months before the cohort start date, you will not be eligible for that cohort.
 Unfortunately, the 60 days is a strict deadline due to the University’s credentialing timelines.